mtsev/seba/USAGE.md

-# Seba - User Guide
+# User guide to seba

 Seba is lo-fi society's custom Discord bot which handles [server verification](https://docs.google.com/document/d/1n6ceSaPFd2As4RM6arEkjh_BIA2IkFg8Mnsm9V3yg24/edit) and also has exec-only commands for managing events and members.